henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 #### 4) Run Tophat

-What goes in, what comes out:
+What goes in and what comes out?

 In: